040code/040code/_posts/2017-11-24-runners-on-the-spot.md

 </asciinema-player>

-After a few minutes the runner should be running, you should see in your AWS console the runner active.
+After a few minutes the runner should be running and you should see it in your AWS console.
 <a href="#">
     <img src="{{ site.baseurl }}/assets/2017-12-09_runners-on-the-spot/img/ec2.png" alt="Running EC2 instances">
 </a>
 <br>
-In GitLab the runner should be active as well.
-Check the runner pages which should now indicates the latest moment of contact.
+The runner should be active as well in GitLab.
+Check the runner pages which should now indicate the latest moment of contact.
 <a href="#">
     <img src="{{ site.baseurl }}/assets/2017-12-09_runners-on-the-spot/img/runner.png" alt="GitLab Runner details">
 </a>
 <br>

 The modules also enable CloudWatch logging, all `systemd` logging is streamed.
-Go to CloudWatch to inspect the logging.
-The installation processed is logged as well.
+Go to CloudWatch to inspect the logging and you will see that the installation process was logged as well.

 <a href="#">
     <img src="{{ site.baseurl }}/assets/2017-12-09_runners-on-the-spot/img/cloudwatch.png" alt="CloudWatch logging">